 Since the late 1980’s, Hirst has used a varied practise of installation, sculpture, painting and drawing to explore the complex relationship between art, life and death.

 With an insatiable curiosity for oddities and irregularities in life, Heath’s eyes are always open finding new things.
 Born in Australia, Heath quickly took flight to explore the world in his early 20’s.
 During that time he worked at the forefront of design, working for many of the world’s leading advertising and branding agencies.
-Turning his attention back to art, his debut collection drew inspiration from his commercial art background & urban art.
+His debut collection drew inspiration from his commercial art background & urban art.
 His approach follows the practice of design thinking, with a focus on creating simple, iconic and memorable pieces.
 Within the, often lurid colour, artwork he tries to distill subtle but often subversive themes.

 Rebecca Mason is a UK-based artist who has been working with neon and text since 2013.
 She has exhibited widely in the UK & has collectors across the globe.
 As well as original neon works, Rebecca also offers beautiful limited edition prints